 Yvlon was ahead of her, part of the scrum of adventurers screaming and fighting to get past two Crypt Lords.
 The massive abominations blocked the passage, smashing adventurers against the walls and crushing them with contemptuous ease.

 There was no attempt to fight as a group.
 Men and women shoved each other, striking even their friends as they sought to escape.
-Skinner slowly dragged himself down the corridor, ripping the humans apart as they screamed in terror.
+Skinner slowly dragged himself down the corridor, ripping the Humans apart as they screamed in terror.

-The captain of the Silver Spears was shouting, trying to be heard above the din.
+The Captain of the Silver Spears was shouting, trying to be heard above the din.
 She was gripped by terror like the others, but she was at least coherent enough to try and fight the Crypt Lords.
 But no one was listening to her.

 The undead were everywhere.
 They flooded out of the tunnels, biting, clawing, tearing.
 Ceria screamed as a skeleton stabbed her in the back with a dagger.
-Again, her robes saved her but she felt the skin break even as the blade slashed at her.
+Again, her robes saved her, but she felt the skin break even as the blade slashed at her.

-He stabbed her in the leg.
+It stabbed her in the leg.
 Ceria screamed as she felt her exposed sinews tear and her bones crack.

 The Crypt Lords barred the way, but there were gaps between their bloated bodies.
 Enough for her to get through.
 She could run.
 She could use the other adventurers as a shield so long as Skinner ignored her.
-If Ceria sacrificed them she could—
+If Ceria sacrificed them, she could—

 Yvlon was fighting.
-Her blonde hair was dirty with blood, but she whirled, cutting down ghouls and zombies as she struggled to protect her friends.
+Her blonde hair was dirty with blood, but she whirled, cutting down Ghouls and zombies as she struggled to protect her friends.
 She was trying to carve a path open before Skinner reached them.
 But the Crypt Lords were too strong, the adventurers too disorganized.